THIS DATE IN HISTORY: April 30

 On the same night, Pavel Bure scores at 2:20 of the second overtime to give the Vancouver Canucks a 4-3 win against the Calgary Flames at the Saddledome in Game 7 of the Western Conference Quarterfinals.

 2008: Patrick Marleau becomes the first player in playoff history to score shorthanded goals on consecutive days.
-His unassisted goal 9:19 into the second period also proves to be the game-winner when the visiting Sharks defeat the Dallas Stars 2-1 in Game 4 of the Western Conference Quarterfinal.
+His unassisted goal 9:19 into the second period also proves to be the game-winner when the visiting Sharks defeat the Dallas Stars 2-1 in Game 4 of the Western Conference Quarterfinals.

-2013: Alexander Steen scores a shorthanded goal at 12:36 of overtime to give the St. Louis Blues a 2-1 win against the Los Angeles Kings in Game 1 of the Western Conference Quarterfinals at Scottrade Center.
+2013: Alexander Steen scores a shorthanded goal at 12:36 of overtime to give the Blues a 2-1 win against the Kings in Game 1 of the Western Conference Quarterfinals at Scottrade Center.
 Steen steals the puck from Kings goaltender Jonathan Quick and puts in into the vacant net to become the seventh player in Stanley Cup history to score an overtime goal while his team is shorthanded.

 2015: Joel Ward scores with 1.3 seconds left in the third period to give the Capitals a 2-1 victory against the Rangers in Game 1 of their Eastern Conference Second Round series at Madison Square Garden.
-Ward, unchecked in the slot with time running out, takes a pass from Alex Ovechkin and shoots through Lundqvist's legs for the win.
+Ward, unchecked in the slot with time running out, takes a pass from Alex Ovechkin and shoots through Henrik Lundqvist's legs for the win.